Sir Gibbie: General history

 Sir Gibbie was one of several popular works that George MacDonald wrote during a period of years where his primary avocation was to serve as a preacher in the dissenting church to which he had been called.
 Coincident with the growth in the size and needs of his family, the writing MacDonald did during this time, as a sideline, served to provide very necessary income for their sustenance.

 Plot summary

 Sir Gibbie presents a complex cast of characters from various social levels: a laird; a pair of parish priests, a clever one that yields to worldly influences without being wicked and another clearly presented as pompous and self-righteous.

-Gibbie is a destitute, mute boy in Scotland, raised by an abusive and alcoholic father.
+Gibbie is a destitute, mute boy in Scotland, raised by an alcoholic father.
 At one point in childhood, he finds himself in murderous company—the "wee Sir Gibbie" is an appellation of affection given the character, by his compatriots, emphasizing the distinctiveness of his character, in particular in relation to his coarse surroundings.
 He ultimately flies from this, experiencing adventure and misadventure, including tragic punishment meted out for doing good to others.